twbs/bootstrap/docs/components/forms.md

 Block level help text for form controls.

 {% example html %}
-<p class="help-block">A block of help text that breaks onto a new line and may extend beyond one line.</p>
+<p class="text-help">A block of help text that breaks onto a new line and may extend beyond one line.</p>
 {% endexample %}

 ## Validation

 Bootstrap includes validation styles for error, warning, and success states on form controls.
 To use, add `.has-warning`, `.has-error`, or `.has-success` to the parent element.
-Any `.control-label`, `.form-control`, and `.help-block` within that element will receive the validation styles.
+Any `.control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.

 {% comment %}
 {% callout warning %}